planetruby/gems/2020/24-git-reflow.md

-# Day 24 - git-reflow - A Git Workflow Automation CLI For Guiding Team Development From The Command Line
+# Day 24 - git_reflow Gem - Automate Your Git Workflow for You and Your Team.
+Build Your Own Git (Command Line) Commands

-Written by [Valentino Stoll](https://twitter.com/thecodenamev) from [Doximity](https://grnh.se/5b1db38f1) {% avatar codenamev %}
+Written by {% avatar codenamev %} [Valentino Stoll](https://github.com/codenamev)

+_Codes up a storm of bits with my frontal lobe.
+Blogs about Ruby on the Raspberry Pi, LEDs, and more at [Code Name V](https://blog.codenamev.com/).
+Works at [Doximity](https://workat.doximity.com/positions)._

-## DRY'ing up Git-Flow
+## DRY'ing up Git Flow

 Working with teams on software should be painless and fun!
 Git-Reflow can solve some of the following pain points: